1. Introduction

 13. Assistance Dogs

-Boomtown welcomes assistance dogs trained and accredited by organisations such as Assistance Dogs UK (ADUK), the International Guide Dog Federation (IGDF), or Assistance Dogs International (ADI).
+We can consider assistance dogs that are trained and accredited by recognised organisations such as Assistance Dogs UK (ADUK), the International Guide Dog Federation (IGDF), or Assistance Dogs International (ADI).

 Approved Assistance Dogs must camp in The Meadow Accessible Campsite